RobertFischer/fun-promises/README.md

 ### CDN for Browsers

-The following URL contains a script which will set the `FunPromise` global to be an object containing the various exports of [`index.ts`](https://robertfischer.github.io/fun-promises/modules/_index_.html).
+The following URL contains a script which will set the `FunPromises` global to be an object containing the various exports of [`index.ts`](https://robertfischer.github.io/fun-promises/modules/_index_.html).

 ```